uidaholib/data-management-guide/guide/fair.md

 ## The FAIR Data Principles

-Data management and sharing can be conducted in many ways.
+Data management and sharing may be conducted in many ways.
 Researchers often try to hold on to older methods, which typically default to no data sharing or to a system in which they are willing to share if asked by data seekers.
 There may be good reasons for restricting data like this, but often it is due to time